 What are the Disney Boardwalk Resorts?

 The Disney Boardwalk Resorts sit on a part of Disney property right outside of Epcot, connected by a boardwalk that surrounds Crescent Lake.
+This area houses some of the best Disney Resorts within Walking Distance of the Parks.
 If at Epcot, you can get access to this area by going into the World Showcase, and walking down the path between France and England.
 This is called the International Gateway and leads you to the Boardwalk, the resorts and to a hidden path that can get you to Hollywood Studios.
 Here are all the Disney Boardwalk Resorts to experience.